pmmmwh/react-refresh-webpack-plugin/README.md

 - If an `ErrorOverlayOptions` object is provided:
   (**NOTE**: This is an advanced option that exists mostly for tools like `create-react-app` or `Next.js`)

-  - A `module` property must be defined.
+  - An optional `module` property could be defined.
+    If it is not defined, the bundled error overlay will be used.
-    It should reference a JS file that exports at least two functions with footprints as follows:
+    If defined, it should reference a JS file that exports at least two functions with footprints as follows:

     ```ts
     function handleRuntimeError(error: Error) {}
     function clearRuntimeErrors() {}
     ```

-  - An optional `entry` property could also be defined, which should also reference a JS file that contains code needed to set up your custom error overlay integration.
+  - An optional `entry` property could be defined, which should also reference a JS file that contains code needed to set up your custom error overlay integration.
     If it is not defined, the bundled error overlay entry will be used.
     It expects the `module` file to export two more functions: